FlorianK13/python-mastrsql/README.rst

 Quick Start
 ============
-Install the package from PyPI.
+Install the package from PyPI (as soon as it is published there).

 .. code:: bash